starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 3. Run lug-helper.sh, you can do this by clicking on it and telling it to run as a program.
 Or by navigating to/opening the location in a terminal and typing `./lug-helper.sh`

 4. The Launcher will automatically conduct a `preflight check` Note any issues it brings up and correct them.
-For install a select `wine` installation as that is the preferred method After preflight click `install star citizen` and follow the prompts
+After preflight click `install star citizen` and follow the prompts For install a select `wine` installation as that is the preferred method

-6. After install Click `manage wine runners` in the `lug-helper.sh` script and install any one from the list, they are verified compatible however `mactan` runners are preferred.
+5. After install Click `manage wine runners` in the `lug-helper.sh` script and install any one from the list, they are verified compatible however `mactan` runners are preferred.

-7. In the `lug-helper.sh` script click `maintenance and troubleshooting` then click `edit launch script` and hit OK
+6. In the `lug-helper.sh` script click `maintenance and troubleshooting` then click `edit launch script` and hit OK

-8. Locate the line with the following
+7. Locate the line with the following
 `export EOS_USE_ANTICHEATCLIENTNULL`
 Delete this line.

-9. launch Star Citizen and allow the launcher to update to version `2.5.1`
+8. launch Star Citizen and Verify the launcher updates to version `2.5.1`

-10. If you have no other issues preventing login then you should be able to launch the game normally in both LIVE and PTU.
+9. If you have no other issues preventing login then you should be able to launch the game normally in both LIVE and PTU.

 ## AMD FidelityFX Super Resolution (FSR) upscaling